zsofiasomlai/pbx-group-security/content/roles/why-photobox.md

 #### We raise a smile
 We show a sense of humour whenever we can.
 It’s how we get the most from our people.
 Because life’s too short to take ourselves too seriously.

+If Photobox sounds like a good fit for you, take a look at our [current vacancies](https://pbx-group-security.com/roles/).